About the blogger:

 It is also worth mentioning that from the angle of a post-colonial theory, translation of Arabic literature can be understood within a framework of containment or domination and resistance.

 Since September 11th there has been an increasing demand and hunger for Arabic literature in all its forms and genres to understand the Arab mentality and to discover what is latent in society because literature (and without delving into the different approaches and schools of criticism) is a medium of paramount importance that combines psychological, social, economic, cultural, and political factors in such an artistic fabric and gives the reader the opportunity to grasp the afore-mentioned factors.

 Translation is very important when it comes to quell the hunger for such nuances and specific details of the Arab culture(s).
 Moreover, the latest events and uprisings in North Africa and the Middle East have increased the desire for more translated works into English and into other European languages.

 Nowadays thanks to the proliferation of digital media, the task of translation in general, and the issue of cultures contact become in a way easier than before.
 Hence, the variety and the proliferation of blogs, sites, and forums, etc that deal with Arabic literature, or a literature of a specific Arab country, or just an author or a trend or a genre.

 But to my humble knowledge, there is no such blog in English language about Tunisian literature.
-I hope this blog which can be considered the first to deal with Tunisian literature in English will fill in such a gap in the blogsphere if time, health and life permit.
+So Tunisian Literature (in English) which was founded in May 2012 can be considered the first to deal with Tunisian literature in English with the aim to fill in such a gap in the blogsphere and to promote the translation and circulation of the Tunisian literature all over the globe, if time, health and life permit.

 All comments, constructive criticism, and feedback are welcomed and highly appreciated.